 Coins are uniform across the United Kingdom as the Royal Mint produces them all.
 Queen Elizabeth II is featured on all coins while the reverse usually features a segment (or entirety) of the Coat of Arms of the United Kingdom.
 If you’ve ever been the UK, you’ll know that the coins come in different sizes that are not always reflective of their value.

 The GBP has generally been valued at a high rate relative to the USD and CAD.
 Prior to 2008, the Bank of England raised interest rates, which caused the GBP to appreciate against other major currencies.
 This lasted until the Global Financial Crisis caused the GBP to depreciate dramatically.
 By late 2008, the GBP was almost on par with the EUR.
 The Bank of England also began quantitative easing in 2009, which was the first use of the process in the country’s history.
+The ‘Brexit’ vote caused the GBP to fall spectacularly against other major currencies.
+While it has recovered somewhat, the effects are still being felt.

 The British economy is one of the largest, most advanced, and most globalized economies in the world.
 As the first country to industrialize, Britain assumed the position of the world’s dominant economic power throughout the 19th century.
 Though the UK is no longer as powerful as it once was, it remains a vital member of the international economic community – with large amounts of trade, membership in a variety of international and regional organizations, and a close relationship with the United States.